 Though the heavy industry has gone, today a modern breed of immigrant has flocked to the town" (We'll Keep a Welcome, 2015).

 I have been living in Merthyr Tydfil since 2015.
 I moved to an unfamiliar place without any related previous knowledge except that there were more opportunities for employment and I was more likely to improve my family’s financial situation here, as opposed to my home country.

 Sometime after I arrived, I found a book on the history of Merthyr.
 I don't remember its title, but importantly - it was an illustration by local artist Dewi Bowen of immigrants arriving to Merthyr around 1830.

 I took a photograph of this picture then, as it was the period of the upcoming referendum on the future of United Kingdom in the European Union.
-I was intrigued that despite anti-immigration slogans appearing around, the story of the heyday of 19th-century Merthyr during the industrial revolution, described in the book, was as it is today, co-created by immigrants.
+I was intrigued that despite anti-European slogans appearing around, the story of the heyday of 19th-century Merthyr during the industrial revolution, described in the book, was as it is today, co-created also by immigrants.

 The present meets the past.